 Daisy Swan, is a UCLA Certified Mindfulness Facilitator who teaches MAPS I and II Classes.
 She began studying Tibetan buddhism and practicing mindfulness meditation about 30 years ago.
 Incorporating mindfulness into programs she offers through her business as a career coach and strategist, Daisy helps stressed out clients from corporate, legal, entertainment, tech and other career paths, and workshop participants, find their way to more clarity and satisfaction as they make life, work and organizational transitions.
 Daisy has also earned her Certification as a Professional Co-Active Coach from the Coaches Training Institute, and her Certification as a Somatic Coach from the Strozzi Institute in Petaluma, CA. She regularly attends silent retreats at Spirit Rock Meditation Center in Woodacre, CA.

 Eden, founder of Mindful Living Revolution, is a meditation and mindfulness teacher, author, and sustainability consultant who teaches the integration of compassionate awareness into every aspect of our lives.
 She spent 7 years as a monastic at a silent Zen Monastery and she has been traveling to, living in, or teaching about sustainable communities for the last 23 years.
 She teaches engaged awareness practice which emphasizes the interconnection between mindfulness practice and global sustainability.
-Eden is a UCLA-Certified Mindfulness Facilitator and is both a facilitator for MARC's Intensive Practice Program and a teaching assistant for UCLA's Training in Mindfulness Facilitation program.
+Eden is a UCLA-Certified Mindfulness Facilitator.
 She also facilitates The Work That Reconnects, which was created by Buddhist scholar and eco-philosopher Joanna Macy, helping people to bring mindfulness to healing our relationship with the state of the world.
 Eden currently resides in Ojai, California and offers retreats, workshops, and consultations nationally.

 Jill Satterfield is the founder of Vajra Yoga + Meditation, a synthesis of meditation and yoga, contemplative and compassion in action practices.
 She was named "one of the 4 leading yoga and Buddhist teachers in the country" by the Shambhala Sun Magazine, and is also the founder and Director of the School for Compassionate Action: Meditation, Yoga and Educational Support for Communities in Need.